getgauge/docs.gauge.org/execution.rst

 .. code-block:: gauge
     :linenos:
+    :name: spec_tag

     # Search Specification

     The admin user must be able to search for available products on the search page.

     Tags: search,  admin